janetjotw/hugo-project-revised/content/_index.md

 On your terminal, configure AWS cli options and you will be prompted to enter the AWS Access Key ID and AWS Secret Access Key ID which you created earlier from Step1.

-Note: You can try these instructions on the AWS Cloud shell on the Console too.
+*Note*: You can try these instructions on the AWS Cloud shell on the Console too.

     aws configure
     AWS Access Key ID [****************YRMU]:xxxxxxxxxxx